google/skia/site/user/api/SkPaint_Reference.md

 void setVerticalText(bool verticalText)
 </pre>

-If true, text advance positions the next glyph below the previous glyph instead of to the right of previous glyph.
+sets or clears <a href="#Vertical_Text">Vertical Text</a>If true, text advance positions the next glyph below the previous glyph instead of to the right of previous glyph.

 Sets <a href="#SkPaint_kVerticalText_Flag">kVerticalText Flag</a> if vertical is true.